webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - It can be applied to various aspects of a project, including resource allocation, risk management, and stakeholder engagement.
   - Project managers should consider both quantitative and qualitative factors when performing a SWOT analysis.
   - The results of a SWOT analysis should be documented and communicated to stakeholders.
-- **Contingency Planning**
+- **Contingency Planning: Management Reserve, Resource Cost, Expected Monetary Value, Contingency Reserve**
-  - if initial risk plan fails, fallback plan to mitigate risk.
+  - Contingency: if initial risk plan fails, fallback plan to mitigate risk.
+  - Contingency Reserve: calculated buffer of time and budget to cover documented risk.
+  - Management Reserve: additional sum of time/money that covers 'unknown unknowns'
+  - Expected Monetary Value: each risks probability and impact assessment.
+  - Resource Cost: all resource will incur expense.
 - **Transition Plan: Operational Training, Go Live, Operational Handoff, Internal and External Audience**
   - Transition Plan: project is transferred within organization to functional group or outside organization.
   - Operational Training: education to use, maintain, product long term.